 Tip: Learn about each of the attractions so that you can anticipate which ones are likely to scare your young children.
 Talk to your kids about those attractions and show them videos from YouTube so they can know what to expect.

 A trip to Disney World is expensive.
 There are gift shops at every turn tempting your kids with countless souvenirs.
 Chances are, your kids will be constantly asking for things.
 If you anticipate this, you can prepare for it before you arrive.
-You can read an entire article on ways to eliminate these “I wants” from your kids here.
-By deciding on a method to handle this aspect of the trip before you leave home, you can save yourself some money on souvenirs.
+There are ways to save money on souvenirs while there.
+By deciding on a method to handle this aspect of the trip before you leave home, you can save yourself some money and headaches.
 It also helps to talk to your kids prior to your trip about how much money they will be allowed to spend on souvenirs.

 Tip: Decide on a method to limit the souvenirs that your kids ask for while at Disney World before your trip.
 Talk to your kids about how much they will be allowed to spend while there.

-Most people spend a lot of time planning for their trip to Disney World, but many forget to prepare their children for the trip.
+Most people spend a lot of time planning for their trip to Disney World, but many forget to prepare their children for the experience.
 There are several things that you need to talk to your kids about in order for them to be ready.
-Take some time to train your kids for lots of walking and talk to them about what to expect while at Disney World, and you will be able to eliminate many of the common meltdowns.
+Take some time to train your kids for lots of walking and talk to them about what to expect, and you will be able to eliminate many of the common meltdowns.
 The better prepared your kids are, the easier your trip will be on the whole family.
 I hope these tips help you to know how to prepare your kids for Disney World.
-Happy travels and have a magical day!
+For tips on Disney World with kids, see how to stop meltdowns, the perfect age to take your child, how to keep your kids safe, and life lessons to teach your kids while there.
+Happy travels!